DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2022-09-16-same-user-different-email.md

 - highlight that there is an existing email address that is different
 - show a redacted version of that email address
 - ask them to confirm access to that address, by entering a code

+By proving access to the original email address, we can have confidence they are the same user.

 We will use the [email redaction pattern we built for Teacher Self-service](https://github.com/DFE-Digital/dqt-web-portal/blob/main/src/Dqt.Portals/Tests/DqtWebPortals.Tests/RedactionHelperTests.cs#L8-L22).